OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-750.rst

 * #0007182 Wrong subquery in PE to EE migration for xxx2shop tables fixed (EE only): `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7182>`_

 * Unified Namespace Generator: File path normalizing for sub-namespaces containing backslashes fixed

-* New: ``ClearShopCacheEvent`` is dispatched when the shop cache is cleared, allowing subscribers to invalidate additional caches
-* Fixed: Template chain cache is now cleared when the shop cache is cleared

 .. _packages: